 - Nina Eclipse Gain, born in Canada circa 1873.

-- Ida/Ada Eclipse Wade, born in Massachusetts on 25 October 1874, the day of a total lunar eclipse.
+- Ida/Ada Eclipse Wade, born in Massachusetts in 1874.
 (I found records for both Ida and Ada — could be a misspelling, or could mean twins.)

 - Eclipse Green, born in Mississippi in 1877.